PaulieB14/substreams-contract-reviewer/GITHUB_ACTIONS.md

 The GitHub Actions workflow (`.github/workflows/substreams.yml`) does the following:

 1. **Sets up Python**: Configures a Python environment on the GitHub runner
-2. **Runs a Python Script**: Executes `process_contracts.py` to generate contract data
+2. **Runs a Python Script**: Executes `process_contracts.py` to generate and analyze contract data
-   - This script creates mock contract data for demonstration purposes
-   - In a real implementation, this would use the Substreams CLI to process Ethereum data
+   - Attempts to use the Substreams CLI if available
+   - Falls back to generating mock data if Substreams CLI is not available
+   - Performs analysis on the contract data to extract insights
 3. **Saves the Results**: Stores the output in the 'results' directory with a timestamp
 4. **Commits and Pushes**: Automatically commits the results back to your repository

-> **Note**: The current implementation uses a Python script to generate mock data instead of actually running Substreams.
-This approach is more reliable for demonstration purposes and avoids the complexities of setting up the Substreams CLI in GitHub Actions.
+5. **Deploys Dashboard**: Builds and deploys a web dashboard to GitHub Pages

+> **Note**: The enhanced implementation now includes data analysis and a web dashboard for visualizing the results.
+The Python script will attempt to use the real Substreams CLI if available, but will fall back to mock data generation if needed.

+## Dashboard Features

+The dashboard provides a visual representation of the contract data:

+- **Overview Statistics**: Total contracts analyzed, most active contract calls, etc.
+- **Interactive Charts**: Visualize the most active and popular contracts
+- **Detailed Tables**: View detailed information about the top contracts
+- **Automatic Updates**: The dashboard is automatically updated with each workflow run

+You can access the dashboard at: `https://[your-github-username].github.io/substreams-contract-reviewer/`

 ## Scheduled Runs